davide3011/palladium-ln/doc/getting-started/advanced-setup/tor.md

 Other nodes can connect to you entirely over Tor, and the Tor address doesn't change every time you restart.

-You simply tell Core Lightning to advertize both addresses (you can use `sudo cat /var/lib/tor/lightningd-service_v3/hostname` to get your Tor-assigned onion address).
+You simply tell Palladium Lightning to advertize both addresses (you can use `sudo cat /var/lib/tor/lightningd-service_v3/hostname` to get your Tor-assigned onion address).

 If you have an internal IP address: